HeyNina101/ai-agents-101/Readme.md

-# 🧠 LLMs & Agent Systems — Ultimate Learning Playlist
+# 🧠 Building AI Agents — High-Impact Courses

 Level up your AI game with this handpicked set of powerful, practical resources on LLMs, agents, RAG, vector databases, memory and eval.